 Boost octane to maximize power

-By increasing octane up to three numbers, which helps eliminate knock or ping and maximizes power and efficiency, AMSOIL Motorcycle Octane Boost offers a low-cost solution to engine detuning and helps increase bike power and performance.
+By increasing octane up to three numbers, which helps eliminate motorcycle engine knocking and maximizes power and efficiency, AMSOIL Motorcycle Octane Boost offers a low-cost solution to engine detuning and helps increase bike power and performance.

 *All trademarked names and images are the property of their respective owners and may be registered marks in some countries.
 No affiliation or endorsement claim, express or implied, is made by their use.